• Skip to primary navigation

 • Unlike many dried peppers, Guajillos have the same name whether they’re fresh or dried, though they’re most commonly found in their dried form.

-• Guajillo chile peppers have a sweet, smoky flavor that’s delicious in sauces, marinades, sauces, and so on.
+• Guajillo chile peppers have a sweet, smoky flavor that’s especially delicious in sauces and marinades.

 What is Achiote Paste?